Global Innovators’ Challenge FAQs

 What is the prize for winners?

-PROPOSAL COMPETITION
+PROPOSAL COMPETITION (16 – 25)

 Do I need to adhere to a word or page count on the written part of the project?

 Yes, the 1000 word limit is to help you focus your work on the really important aspects.
-It’s important to be as precise as possible when creating your submission.
+It’s important to be as precise as possible when drafting your submission.
 You will have the opportunity to expand on your work if you are successful in getting through to the pitching stage.

 What is the prize for winners?